PostHog/posthog.com/contents/blog/data-management-feature.md

 Well, fret no more because we've been working hard to deliver a solution to your (and our) data management woes!

-Today, we're officially announcing our new Data Management experience, which introduces new ways to help you organize events and properties being sent to PostHog.
+Today, we're officially announcing our new Data Management experience, which introduces new ways to organize events and properties being sent to PostHog, such as the ability to:

-This is just the first step in our ongoing commitment to making organizing your data easier.
-In this release, we're **introducing a dedicated Data Management tab** and giving you the power to:

 - Create definitions for events and event properties
 - Manage data on the fly while building insights